 If you've already had your baby, tell me how you handled Braxton Hicks Contractions.
 I'd love to hear your best tips and who knows, maybe you'll pay it forward and help another birthing mother!
 If you have a friend who is pregnant, send this post their way!

-If you found this article helpful, l'd love it if you would take a moment and leave me a comment below and share on Facebook with your pregnant and birthy friends!
+If you found this article helpful, l'd love it if you would take a moment and leave us a comment below and share on Facebook with your pregnant and birthy friends!

 P.S.
-For even more posts on labor stages, choosing your birth attendant, deciding who to invite to your birth and more, click on the "Blog" section here or on my website!
+For even more posts on labor stages, choosing your birth attendant, deciding who to invite to your birth and more, click on the "Blog" section here or on our website!